Featured in WDC's "Parade of Poets" April 6, 2019.

 Do birds still sing sweetly when the rains have cleared away?

-Does moss soak in the waterfall while rainbows dance in spray?
+Does moss soak in waterfalls while rainbows dance in the spray?

-Where can I find thin respite or a single moments reprieve?
+Where can I find some respite or a single moments reprieve?

 Escape from these torturous clouds I can't easily conceive.